Carrooi/Node-ExtendedSpine/README.md

 Now when you want to create instance of this controller, you have to get it's controller factory and use it.

 ```
-var factory = Controller.find('/path/to/my/controller');		// for lazy controllers, factory function is returned
+factory = Controller.find('/path/to/my/controller')		// for lazy controllers, factory function is returned
-var controller = factory();										// just call it and it will return created controller
+controller = factory()									// just call it and it will return created controller
 ```

 ## Mobile/computer specific controllers